Meowuu7/GeneOH-Diffusion/README.md

 bash scripts/val/reconstruct_grab_fullseq.sh
 ```

-`single_seq_path` in each script controls which sequence to operatet on.
+The `single_seq_path` parameter in each script specifies the sequence to denoise.